Years 5 and 6

 Everyone in our phase loves learning – adults as well as children.
 We have an amazing group of children and adults, who are both curious and kind, and experts in many different areas.
 Everyone works hard and challenges themselves to be the best they can be – there is no limit to what we can learn!

 Our termly research projects are engaging and fun.
-This year so far, we have begun to explore the history of life on Earth, from the earliest life to the current day, and then consider what will come next.
-Through looking at fossils, information books, the internet and religious stories, we have explored the different theories of evolution and inheritance, through the subjects of PSHE, science and religious education.
-This learning will then lead to our exciting outcome: a documentary about evolution and inheritance to show to parents, carers and younger children.
+We explore the history of life on Earth, from the earliest life to the current day, and then consider what will come next.
+Through looking at fossils, information books, the internet and religious stories, we explore the different theories of evolution and inheritance, through the subjects of PSHE, science and religious education.

-After half term, we will move onto another exciting new project about Ancient Baghdad and Arabian Nights.
-We will be learning about the ancient civilization of Baghdad, finding out more about Islam and learning some of the stories from ‘Arabian Nights’.
-This will culminate in a fantastic production of ‘Scheherazade’ towards Christmas.
+In our project on Ancient Baghdad and Arabian Nights we learn about the ancient civilization of Baghdad, finding out more about Islam and learning some of the stories from ‘Arabian Nights’.

-Later this year, we are hoping to participate in Oxford Art Weeks by holding our very own art exhibition in school along with a local artist and producing a video prospectus of our school to send to a school we are linked with in Albania!
+In recent years we have joined in Oxford Art Weeks by holding our very own art exhibition in school along with a local artist and producing a video prospectus of our school to send to a school we are linked with in Albania!

 Setting up class museums in each classrooms, complete with entertainment, refreshments, tour guides and curators in a project about ourselves called ‘This is your life’.
 We then learnt about Robin Hood and Sherwood Forest where we became actors, scenery and costume designers and music technicians to put on a fantastic production of ‘Robin Hood’.
 After Christmas, each class in Year 5 and 6 met a representative from a local charity, found out how they could help and raised huge amounts of money in a charity fundraising event in school.
 We then visited the Winchester Science Centre and were amazed by the planetarium show.
 Children made incredible space models and created individual story books about going into space which they shared with younger children.
 Towards the end of the year, all the pupils participated in a fantastic ‘Macbeth’ workshop and enjoyed learning the dark and fascinating Shakespearean tale.
 Year 5 pupils then held an event dedicated to Macbeth which involved short performances, games and facts about the story.
 Our final project of the year involved learning about rivers – ‘What tale does the river tell?’ – we learnt about the Thames and contrasted this with learning about the Amazon river, as well as other rivers around the world.
 We visited the ‘River and Rowing Museum’ in Henley-on-Thames and went on a great boat trip in the centre of Oxford!